skycoin/skywire/mainnet_rules.md

 ## Reward System overview

-The skycoin reward address may be set for each visor using skywire-cli or for all visors connected to a hypervisor from the hypervisor UI
+The skycoin reward address may be set for each visor using `skywire cli` or for all visors connected to a hypervisor from the hypervisor UI

 The skycoin reward address is in a text file contained in the "local" folder (local_path in the skywire config file) i.e `local/reward.txt`.

-The skycoin reward address is also included with the [system survey](https://github.com/skycoin/skywire/tree/develop/cmd/skywire-cli#survey) and served, along with transport logs, via dmsghttp.
+The skycoin reward address is also included with the [system hardware survey](https://github.com/skycoin/skywire/tree/develop/cmd/skywire/README.md#survey) and served, along with transport logs, via dmsghttp.

 The system survey (`local/node-info.json`) is fetched hourly by the reward system via `skywire-cli log`; along with transport bandwidth logs.

+A survey of transports which have been set by transport setup-nodes are also collected hourly, from all visors which have had surveys collected

 The index of the collected files may be viewed at [fiber.skywire.dev/log-collection/tree](https://fiber.skywire.dev/log-collection/tree)

 Once collected from the nodes, the surveys for those visors which met uptime are checked to verify hardware and other requirements, etc.

 The system survey is only made available to those keys which are whitelisted for survey collection, but is additionally available to any `hypervisor` or `dmsgpty_whitelist` keys set in the config for a given visor.

-Setting a skycoin address is considered to be consent for collecting the survey.
+**Setting a skycoin address is considered as consent for collecting the survey.**

-The public keys which require to be whitelisted in order to collect the surveys, for the purpose of reward eligibility verification, should populate in the visor's config automatically when the config is generated with visors of at least version 1.3.8.
+The public keys which require to be whitelisted in order to collect the surveys, for the purpose of reward eligibility verification, should populate in the visor's config automatically when the config is generated.

 ## Hardware

-**VM's, servers or personal computers are not permitted to collect rewards**
+**Virtual Machines, servers, and personal computers are currently not eligible to collect rewards**

+_NOTE: this list of hardware was used with the old reward system which required an application with pictures to be submitted.
+This no longer applies.
+The new reward system does not differentiate hardware except by architecture - only x86_64 / amd64 hardware is excluded from rewards currently.
+Every visor will receive the same reward amount, regardless of the hardware specs.
+It should be noted that the main difference between using cheap or low-end hardware and high-end hardware is the ease of maintenance and speed of updates for the node operator._

 The following hardware is eligible for rewards: